Indian Education Program

 - Students are enrolled members of a tribe, band or other organized group.
 A copy of the enrollment form from the tribe is required.
 A quarter blood quantum must be on file with the Indian Education Program for JOM Program.

-- Students have an Indian Certification Form 506 signed by the parent, as a descendent of a tribe, on file with the Indian Education Program for Title IV.
+- Students have an Indian Certification Form 506 signed by the parent, as a descendent of a tribe, on file with the Indian Education Program for Title VI.

 - Liaisons in buildings for prek-12